Irregular Periods: What Your Cycle Is Telling You

 This is your body's intelligence at work.
 From an evolutionary perspective, it makes sense not to reproduce during times of danger or scarcity.
 The problem is that your nervous system can't distinguish between a famine and a demanding job, between a predator and financial stress.
 It responds to modern pressures with ancient survival mechanisms.

 If your periods became irregular during a stressful period in your life, or if you've been running on stress for so long you've forgotten what calm feels like, your nervous system may be driving your cycle irregularity.
-For more on how stress affects your body, see our article on signs of a dysregulated nervous system.
+For more on how stress affects your body, see our article on fight, flight, and freeze.

 Extreme Exercise or Undereating